About this Whirled...

 And one more point: This isn't a conventional "scambusting" blog and doesn't in any way attempt to be comprehensive or encyclopedic.
 I choose my topics for a variety of reasons, but am always open to suggestions for new topics, or additional information about existing ones.

-I strive for accuracy, but this is, above all,
+I strive for accuracy, but this is, above all, an opinion blog.

 Contrary to the assertions of some critics over the years, I actually do research my subjects and I write informed, if often snarky or critical, opinions about them.
 In between those opinions are some actual facts.
 Occasionally I'll post something that is